San Francisco Pedestrian Accident Lawyers

 Table of Contents

 Pedestrians are the most vulnerable and must protect themselves from the impact of the crash.
-If a pedestrian in San Francisco gets hit, the pedestrian always loses.
-Arash Law, founded by famous attorney Arash Khorsandi, Esq., has decades of experience assisting injured pedestrians across California.
-Call our San Francisco pedestrian accident lawyers today at (888) 488-1391 for a free no-obligation case evaluation.
+Arash Law, founded by Arash Khorsandi, Esq., has decades of experience assisting injured pedestrians across California.
+Call our San Francisco pedestrian accident lawyers at (888) 488-1391 for a free, no-obligation case evaluation.

-San Francisco is an important economic and cultural center in California.
-The city is the 17th most populous city in the United States and the fourth largest in the state, with a population of 873,965 per the 2020 United States Census report.
+San Francisco is a significant economic and cultural hub in California.
+The city is the 17th most populous city in the United States and the fourth-largest in the state, with a population of 873,965, according to the 2020 United States Census report.
 San Francisco is a cultural and commercial hub in California.

 The geographic area of the city is sprawling and makes up dozens of miles of the northern San Francisco Peninsula.
-With the large area of land that the city covers and the number of people who call the city home, it makes sense that traffic accidents are common across the city.
+Given the large area of land the city covers and the number of people who call it home, it is not surprising that traffic accidents are common throughout the city.

 Car Accident